lennartbuit/Tech-Know-Watch/README.md

 ## Dev Server

-While building takes care of converting TypeScript to JavaScript, the Dev Server will statically serve `index.html` as a playground for your component.To run the dev server:
+While building takes care of converting TypeScript to JavaScript, the Dev Server will statically serve `index.html` as a playground for your component.
+To run the dev server:

 ```bash
 yarn run serve